cosmos/cosmos-sdk/docs/spec/governance/governance.md

             if (deposit == nil)
-              // sender has never deposited on this proposal store(Deposits, <txGovDeposit.ProposalID>:<sender>, deposit)
+              // sender has never deposited on this proposal

+              store(Deposits, <txGovDeposit.ProposalID>:<sender>, deposit)

             else
-              // sender has already deposited on this proposal newDeposit = deposit + txGovDeposit.Deposit
+              // sender has already deposited on this proposal

+              newDeposit = deposit + txGovDeposit.Deposit
               store(Deposits, <txGovDeposit.ProposalID>:<sender>, newDeposit)

             proposal.Deposit += txGovDeposit.Deposit

-            if (proposal.Deposit >= ActiveProcedure.MinDeposit) then
+            if (proposal.Deposit >= activeProcedure.MinDeposit) then
               // MinDeposit is reached, vote opens

               proposal.VotingStartBlock = CurrentBlock
               proposal.InitTotalVotingPower = TotalVotingPower
-              proposal.InitProcedureNumber = ActiveProcedure.ProcedureNumber
+              proposal.InitProcedureNumber = ActiveProcedureNumber

               for each validator in CurrentBondedValidators
                 // Store voting power of each bonded validator